Alex-Hamblin/ComputerGraphicsFinalExam/README.md

 <img width="347" alt="image" src="https://github.com/user-attachments/assets/3d19cfb3-4bb4-4dc0-96f2-e46db0e020d5">

-In this scene I used A hologram shader, a colour correction post process shader, A toon shader, and a scrolling texture, as well as a rim shader.
+In this scene I used A hologram shader, a colour correction post process shader, A toon shader, and a scrolling texture.
 Each of these shaders have been customized for this exam.

 I decided that the best way to show this graphical enhancement was to recreate the first part of a level in super mario world.